ionic-team/stencil/src/runtime/readme.md

 `s-init`: A function to be called by child components to finish initializing the component.

-`s-ld`: The component's loaded status. `true` if the component has fully loaded, falsey if not.
+`s-lr`: The component's lifecycle ready status. `true` if the component has finished its lifecycle update, falsey if it is actively updating and has not fired off either `componentWillLoad` or `componentWillUpdate`.

 `s-rc`: A component's array of child component render callbacks.
 After a component renders, it should then fire off all of its child component render callbacks.

-`s-rn`: The component's rendered status. `true` if the component has rendered, falsey if not.